WPaczula/react-unit-test/src/6.hooks/info.md

 ## Event testing

 To test events use `fireEvent` function.
-Remember to wrap it in `act` function so React will run all asynchronous effects.s
+Remember to wrap it in `act` function so React will run all asynchronous effects.